skojaku/scola/docs/source/index.rst

 **(referenece will be here)**.

-Installing Scola
+Installing the Scola
 ================
-``scola`` is a pure Python package that supports both Python 2.x and 3.x.
+``scola`` supports both Python 2.x and 3.x and can be installed on Ubuntu, CentOS, macOS and Windows.
-We test ``scola`` on Ubuntu, CentOS, macOS and Windows.
+We recommend using **pip** for installation.

 Install with pip
 ----------------